jessicaychen/jessicaychen.github.io/_pages/other.md

 {% include base_path %}

-I grew up drawing, and over the years, my love for capturing the essence of life has evolved into landscape photography on nature walks and inspired drawings.
-You can check out some of my artwork here:
+I grew up drawing, and over the years, my passion for capturing the essence of life has evolved into landscape photography on nature walks and inspired drawings.
+You can check out some of my stuff here:
 - [Photography](https://photos.app.goo.gl/tAaBJyhz9UHkRSW79)
 - [Drawing](https://www.instagram.com/jessicaychen/)

-### My favorite graphite drawing and photo:
+### My favorite drawing and photo:

 <p align="center">
   <img src="/images/drawing.jpg"/>